turi-code/userguide/timeseries/timeseries-data.md

 through all groups.
 Each group is a separate time series which possesses the same columns as the original time series.

-In this example, we group the time series `household_ts` by the day of the week.
+In this example, we group the time series `household_ts` by day of the week.

 ```python
 household_ts_groups = household_ts.group(gl.TimeSeries.date_part.WEEKDAY)